tlemane/kmdiff/README.md

 ## Usage

+If you have already built a matrix with *kmtricks*, you can skip the first step `kmdiff count`.
+Note that the `--hist` parameter is required when constructing the matrix in order to be compatible with `kmdiff diff`.

 ### 1) `kmdiff count` - count k-mers with kmtricks

 **Input file: one sample per line** (controls must appear first)